SovereignCloudStack/standards/Standards/scs-XXXX-v1-default-rules-for-security-groups.md

 The rules of a Security Group can be edited by default by any user with the member role within a project.
 But when a Security Group is created it automatically incorporates a few SG rules that are configured as default rules.
-Since the 2023.2 release, the default set of security group rules can be adjusted.
+Since the 2023.2 release, the default set of Security Group rules can be adjusted.
 This functionality is only available to administrators[^1][^2].
 In combination with the OpenStack behavior that when a VM is created with no Security Group specified, the default SG of the project is automatically applied to the ports of the VM, a user cannot be sure which firewall rules are applied to such a VM.

-Therefore this standard proposes default Security Group rules that MUST be set by administrators to avoid differences in default network security in different IaaS environments.
+Therefore this standard proposes default Security Group rules that MUST be set by administrators to avoid divergence in default network security between different IaaS environments.

 [^1]: [Tracking of development for editable default SG rules](https://bugs.launchpad.net/neutron/+bug/1983053)
 [^2]: [Release Notes of Neutron 2023.2](https://docs.openstack.org/releasenotes/neutron/2023.2.html)